iamleeg/privacy-pledge/README.md

   <li>Your Name (<a href="https://twitter.com/your_twitter">@your_twitter</a>)</li>
 ```

 Commit and open a pull request.
+Once you've forked the file, you don't need to download it to your computer.
+You can edit the file directly from the browser, commit it and raise a pull request.